agmcarthur/Biochem-3BP3/README.md

 * Horizontal Gene Transfer.
 Define the term Horizontal Gene Transfer (HGT; also known as Lateral Gene Transfer, LGT) and discuss how it could confound determination of organism/strain relatedness using SNP analysis.
 Use the emergence of MCR-1 as an example, *Lancet Infect Dis.* 2015 Nov 18. pii: S1473-3099(15)00424-7 [PMID 26603172](https://pubmed.ncbi.nlm.nih.gov/26603172).
 * Metagenomics.
 Introduce metagenomics in the context of molecular and clinical epidemiology.
 See *Expert Rev Mol Diagn.* 2018 Jul;18(7):605-615.
 [PMID 29898605](https://pubmed.ncbi.nlm.nih.gov/29898605).

-## Flash Updates - BEING UPDATED

 WEEK 10 - Microarrays, Normalization, False Discovery
 * Microarrays.
 Review microarray technology for measurement of absolute or relative gene expression levels.
 Highlight the key difference between microarrays and RNA sequencing approaches.
-See Nature Education 1:195 (http://www.nature.com/scitable/topicpage/transcriptome-connecting-the-genome-to-gene-function-605) and http://www.nature.com/scitable/topicpage/scientists-can-study-an-organism-s-entire-6526266
+See [*Nature Education** 1:195](http://www.nature.com/scitable/topicpage/transcriptome-connecting-the-genome-to-gene-function-605) and [Scientists Can Study an Organism's Entire Genome with Microarray Analysis](http://www.nature.com/scitable/topicpage/scientists-can-study-an-organism-s-entire-6526266).
 * Normalization.
 Introduce the concept of normalization and why it is needed in microarray analysis.
 Review the major normalization approaches.
-See Quackenbush.
-2002.
-Microarray data normalization and transformation.
-Nat Genet.
-32 Suppl:496-501.
-[PMID 12454644]
+See *Nat Genet.* 32 Suppl:496-501.
+[PMID 12454644](https://pubmed.ncbi.nlm.nih.gov/12454644).
 * False Discovery.
 Introduce the concept of the false discovery rate and how it is handled in genomic analyses.
-See Storey & Tibshirani.
-2003.
-Statistical significance for genomewide studies.
-Proc Natl Acad Sci U S A. 100: 9440-5.
-[PMID 12883005] and http://www.nonlinear.com/support/progenesis/comet/faq/v2.0/pq-values.aspx
+See *Proc Natl Acad Sci USA*.
+100: 9440-5.
+[PMID 12883005](https://pubmed.ncbi.nlm.nih.gov/12454644) and [P-values, False Discovery Rate (FDR) and q-values](http://www.nonlinear.com/support/progenesis/comet/faq/v2.0/pq-values.aspx).

+## Flash Updates - BEING UPDATED

 WEEK 11 - RNA-Seq, Illumina HT-12, Tn-Seq
 * RNA-Seq.
 Overview the steps in RNA-Seq analysis of transcriptomes.
 See Wang et al. 2009.
 RNA-Seq: a revolutionary tool for transcriptomics.
 Nat Rev Genet.
 10:57-63.
 [PMID 19015660]